Last Updated on October 8, 2023 by Joanne Harper

 Like all young animals, juvenile hermit crabs are vulnerable.
 As their mothers don’t raise them, hermit crabs must learn how to survive immediately, which involves finding a vacant shell.

 Juvenile hermit crabs constantly outgrow their shells.
-Revista Chilena de Historia Natural explains that some hermit crabs delay growth and development, giving them access to a wider variety of shells.
+Revista Chilena de Historia Natural explains that some hermit crabs delay growth and development, giving them access to more shells.

 Medium-sized shells are the hardest to find, while small shells are plentiful, as they can be claimed from gastropods.
 Large shells are abundant but more coveted by adult hermit crabs, and juvenile hermit crabs will rarely best an elder in conflict.